Frequently Asked Questions – Answered

 Can I turn up and pay cash?

-Any classes with Purity need to be booked in advance through the website or by Bank Transfer.
+Ideally any classes with Purity need to be booked in advance through the website or by Bank Transfer.
 Your funds must be cleared before your lesson starts.
 All of our classes have small numbers, and we don’t over book the classes.

 I have paid, how will I know I am booked on?

 Purity will send out a confirmation email to everyone who books on, please look out for it, and check your spam/junk folders if you can’t see it.
 Confirmation emails aim to be sent out by the end of the next working day of any bookings.
 If you have booked on the day, please contact Jolene on 07961 054 863, to make sure she knows you are coming.
+Please make sure you have included a phone number when booking, as Jolene will text you to say you should have an email.

 What happens if I do shift work?